-- Go shopping at the wide range of boutique stores and international brands.
+- Go shopping and explore boutique stores and international brands.

 - Visit Heirisson Island - the home of a colony of Western Grey Kangaroos.

 Skyscrapers are home to the state's movers and shakers while city laneways have given way to an explosive new dining and small bar scene.
-The city is lined with pedestrian malls jam-packed with a wide variety shops from inventive boutiques to national and global flagship stores where you can stock up on stylish fashions, buy some Aboriginal art or simply sit at a café with a coffee and watch the parades of people passing by.
+The city is lined with pedestrian malls jam-packed with a wide variety of shops from inventive boutiques to national and global flagship stores.
+Stock up on stylish fashions, buy some Aboriginal art or simply sit at a café with a coffee and watch the parades of people passing by.

-Elizabeth Quay features ultra trendy new cafes, bars and restaurants for those looking to get the most out of their dining experience.
-There's also a host of activities on offer at the Quay including cruises, gondola rides and sea plane rides.
+Elizabeth Quay features ultra-trendy new cafes, bars and restaurants for those looking to get the most out of their dining experience and the new Ritz-Carlton Hotel, Perth means you can now stay in the heart of the Quay.
+There's also a host of activities on offer, including cruises, gondola rides and sea plane rides.

-There are many attractions to visit throughout the Perth City, including The Bell Tower, The Perth Mint, Perth Zoo, Scitech, Perth Cultural Centre and Kings Park and Botanic Garden where you'll find 400 hectares of stunning natural bushland and grand lookouts - a popular place for taking photos.
+There are many attractions to visit throughout Perth's City centre, including The Bell Tower, The Perth Mint, Perth Zoo, Scitech, Perth Cultural Centre and Kings Park and Botanic Garden where you'll find 400 hectares of stunning natural bushland and grand lookouts - a popular place for taking photos.

 Arts, entertainment and dining

+Wondering where to go in Perth for entertainment and dining?
 Perth City is alive with an annual program of music, theatre, dance and visual art.
-It is particularly rich during the Perth International Arts Festival held every February and March.
+It is particularly rich during the Perth International Arts Festival which is held every February and March.
 During this time the city welcomes local and international artists to participate in a riot of shows across the region.

 Northbridge is home to the Perth Cultural Centre which houses the Western Australian Museum - Perth (currently closed due to major redevelopments), Art Gallery of Western Australia, the Perth Institute of Contemporary Art, the Blue Room Theatre, the State Theatre of Western Australia and The Nostalgia Box - Australia's first interactive video game console museum!

 Be sure to catch a performance of the West Australian Symphony Orchestra - the state's largest performing arts company and West Australian Opera - WA's only full-time, professional opera company.
 Theatres too are plentiful from grand stages like the 103-year-old His Majesty's Theatre and Perth Concert Hall to intimate, out-of-the-way stages offering alternative and avant-garde shows.
-Or check out what's on at the Perth Arena - Western Australia's landmark home of live entertainment, music and sports attracting some of the world's top touring artists.
+Or check out what's on at the RAC Arena - Western Australia's landmark home of live entertainment, music and sports, which attracts some of the world's top touring artists.

 Plan your trip to Perth City

-Find the top accommodation, attractions and tours in Perth City to help plan your trip.
+Find the top accommodation, attractions, tours and things to do in Perth City to help plan your trip.

 What's on in Perth City